-Guide to Considering Insurance Offered by Credit Card Companies
+5 Step Guide to Considering Credit Insurance by a Credit Card Company

 2. Know How Credit Insurance Is Marketed

 Now that you know a little more about credit insurance it is important to understand how it is marketed or sold to consumers.
 Usually, companies will ask you to purchase it when you sign-up for the credit or in a later telemarketing solicitation.
-When credit insurance is purchased it is offered free for a specific time and sometimes the company will give you a check to cash into your bank account as an incentive to try out the credit insurance.
-By cashing the check you are enrolling in the program.
+When credit insurance is purchased it is offered free for a specific time, after this specific time you will start being billed because accepting the trial means automatic enrollment in the program (until you cancel).

 Unlike a lot of insurance plans, credit insurance can start by a verbal "yes" and does not necessarily require a signature so make sure you pay attention to what you are agreeing to or filling out on your credit application.

 Considering your current and future financial needs is the first step in determining if you might benefit from credit insurance.
-If you already have substantial life and disability insurance policies, it may be possible that you will have enough coverage in those policies to cover your credit accounts due to your death or disability.
-But, on the other hand, if you don't have any type of life and disability policies that does not necessarily mean credit insurance is the best choice for you.
+If you already have substantial life and disability insurance policies, you may have enough insurance coverage in those policies to cover your credit accounts due to your death or disability.
+Learn more about figuring out how much insurance coverage you need here.

-Credit insurance may not be as cost effective and is certainly not as flexible as traditional life and disability policies.
+Credit insurance may not be as cost-effective and or flexible as traditional life and disability policies.
 For example, if you have a lot of credit cards you would have to take out a policy on each of those accounts.
 With all those monthly policies, you may be able to purchase a traditional life and/or disability policy for less and get more coverage, not to mention after your credit balance is paid with a traditional policy your dependants would receive the remaining amount.
-And, as previously mentioned, with disability and unemployment insurance only the minimum payment is covered and only for a specified amount of time.

 5. Find Out if You Can Easily Cancel Credit Insurance

-As stated earlier, most credit insurance is on a beginning free trial basis.
-After the free trial is over you would need to decide if you would want to keep the policy or not.
-Unfortunately, after the free trial period, it may become more difficult to cancel a credit insurance policy.
-In some cases, it is hard to locate the correct phone number to cancel the policy.
-Contacting the credit card company may not be helpful either since they may not be sure what insurance company may have offered you the credit insurance.
+Most credit insurance starts on a free trial basis.
+Before the free trial is over, you should decide if you want to keep the policy or not.
+Unfortunately, after the free trial period, it may be more difficult to cancel a credit insurance policy.
+Contact the credit card company if you are not sure how to cancel and get the appropriate instructions.